New migrant pupils in regular classrooms

 Miguel is a boy of 12 who came from Spain to the Netherlands when he was 10.
 Because of his Antillean Papiamento background, his father speaks Spanish and a little Dutch.
 His mother only speaks Spanish.
 Miguel, thanks to good results in the newcomers class, was able to go to the regular group 7 after only 6 months.
 He first took some classes to get adjusted before completely transitioning to the mainstream classroom.
 Although he finds it unfortunate that his friend Olaf did not join him in group 7 as he did not complete the test, he is glad he does not have to go to transitional class 2.

 Miguel is aware of the fact that he is in a mainstream, “normal” class and has outperformed his friend Olaf.
-Note: multilingual students generally need at least five years to reach the same level as native speakers of the same age (Cummins, 1981).
-So it is very important to look at the development of the students more than the absolute results (for different ways of evaluating see Huver, 2012).
+Note: multilingual students generally need at least five years to reach the same level as native speakers of the same age (Cummins, 1981)i.
+So it is very important to look at the development of the students more than the absolute results (for different ways of evaluating see Huver, 2012)i.

 In principle, transitional class students have to develop faster than their classmates and should be given that chance for at least five years.
 You will only get a good idea of the student’s level after 5 years at school.
 In the Netherlands, it is not unusual for a student to spend more than a year in a transitional class.
 However, in Finland, after one year in a transitional class, everyone will enter the mainstream classroom and there is no testing in transitional classes.
 In France, all students enter the mainstream classroom with substantial language support that decreases over time.